euroscipy/euroscipy_proceedings/papers/davide_monari/davide_monari.rst

 US probe spatial calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The probe spatial calibration is an essential procedure for image reconstruction which allows to determine the *pose* (position and orientation) of the US images with respect to the POS device.
 The corresponding results take the form of six parameters, three for position and three for orientation.
 The quality of this step mainly influences the reconstruction quality of the anatomical shape.
 To perform the probe calibration we used two different steps.
 First we applied an established procedure already published in the literature [Prager98]_ and later we tuned the results by using an image compounding algorithm [Wein08]_.
-The established procedure was proposed by Prager et al. [Prager98]_ and improved by Hsu [Hsu06]_, with the idea of scanning the floor of a water tank by covering all the degrees of freedom (:ref:`calib`); this scanning modality produces clear and consistent edge lines (between water and tank bottom) in the US images (B-scans).
+The established procedure was proposed by Prager et al. [Prager98]_ and improved by Hsu [Hsu06]_, with the idea of scanning the floor of a water tank by covering all the degrees of freedom (see Figure :ref:`calib`); this scanning modality produces clear and consistent edge lines (between water and tank bottom) in the US images (B-scans).
 All the pixels lying on the visible line in the B-scan should satisfy equations that come from the different spatial transformations, which leave to solve 11 identifiable parameters.
 Each B-scan can be used to write 2 equations.
 The overdetermined set of equations is solved using the Levenberg-Marquardt algorithm.
 We found that it is essential to move the US transducers following the sequence of movements suggested in [Prager98]_, in order to have reasonable results.
+The equation that a pixel with image coordinates :math:`(u,v)` must satisfy (see [Prager98]_ for details) is as follows:

+|

+:math:`\begin{pmatrix} 0 \\ 0 \\ 0 \\ 1 \end{pmatrix} =\ ^{C}T_{T}\ ^{T}T_{R}\ ^{R}T_{P} \begin{pmatrix} s_{x}u \\ s_{y}v \\ 0 \\ 1 \end{pmatrix}`

+|

+where :math:`s_{x}` and :math:`s_{y}` are conversion factors from *pixel* to *mm*.

 .. figure:: probe_calib.png

    The aim of the US probe spatial calibration is to find the roto-translation matrix :math:`^{R}T_{P}` from the image reference frame (P) to the transducer reference frame (R).
 The other two roto-translation matrices :math:`^{T}T_{R}` and :math:`^{C}T_{T}` (respectively, from transducer to optoelectronic system and from optoelectronic system to calibration phantom) are known for every time frame of the calibration acquisition. :label:`calib`

-Below the equation that a pixel with image coordinates :math:`(u,v)` must satisfy (see [Prager98]_ for details). :math:`s_{x}` and :math:`s_{y}` are conversion factors from *pixel* to *mm*.

-|

-:math:`\begin{pmatrix} 0 \\ 0 \\ 0 \\ 1 \end{pmatrix} = ^{C}T_{T} ^{T}T_{R} ^{R}T_{P} \begin{pmatrix} s_{x}u \\ s_{y}v \\ 0 \\ 1 \end{pmatrix}`

 This is the code snippet for the equation creation: